 Many victims use these funds to handle their life’s challenges associated with childhood sexual abuse.
 The survivor may have developed intense anxiety, suicidal thoughts, lasting depression, post-traumatic stress disorder behaviors, sex addiction, dangerous drug use, alcoholism, or other unhealthy condition.

 Hiring a Roman Catholic Diocese of Sacramento Diocese Sexual Abuse Attorney

 The experienced attorneys at Rosenfeld Injury Lawyers LLC have obtained over $250 million in financial compensation on behalf of our abused clients through trial awards and negotiated settlement.
 Our law firm can help your family too.

-We handle every case through a contingency fee agreement.
+Our California sexual abuse attorneys handle every case through a contingency fee agreement.
 This arrangement provides immediate legal services without you needing to pay any upfront fees.
 Our services are paid when we have secured your financial compensation.
 If we do not win, you do not pay.

 We are currently accepting clergy sexual abuse cases where the predator remains in "active ministry," is on administrative leave, has been removed from the Church, is retired, or is dead.
 Your Sacramento clergy abuse lawyer will also accept clergy abuse cases involving priests associated with the Jesuits and Franciscan Order.